 The notes have been omitted since the same information has been provided in "(Basic important matters for the preparation of consolidated financial statements) 5.
 Summary of significant accounting policies (19) Income taxes" in the notes to consolidated financial statements.
-In addition, as for the repayment of capital received from BRIDGESTONE AMERICAS, INC., a subsidiary of the Company, in the previous fiscal year the Company accounted for the transaction by recognizing deductible expenses as loss on transfer of shares for tax purposes, while the Company's investments in subsidiaries and associates were reduced by the same amount for accounting purposes.
+In addition, as for the repayment of capital received from BRIDGESTONE AMERICAS, INC., a subsidiary of the Company, in fiscal year 2021 the Company accounted for the transaction by recognizing deductible expenses as loss on transfer of shares for tax purposes, while the Company's investments in subsidiaries and associates were reduced by the same amount for accounting purposes.

-In the previous fiscal year, the Company excluded some deductible expenses to calculate its taxable income with respect to this matter which gives rise to some uncertain tax treatments under the Japan's tax law.
+In fiscal year 2021, the Company excluded some deductible expenses to calculate its taxable income with respect to this matter which gives rise to some uncertain tax treatments under the Japan's tax law.
 The Company had engaged third-party legal, tax professionals, etc. to consider plausible tax treatments and estimate reasonably its taxable income considering various scenarios and assumptions.
-As a result, although deferred tax assets would be 91,100 million yen higher if all the deductible expenses were included in calculating taxable income, the Company has lowered its deferred tax assets by 60,000 million yen, relative to amounts under the aforementioned treatment.
-There has been no change in the judgement on the treatment of this matter. and the Company continues the same treatment as the previous fiscal year.
-A potential situation whereby the accounting estimate differs from the final interpretation of Japan's tax law according to the tax authorities could materially affect the amount of taxable profit for the subsequent fiscal year.
+As a result, although an effect of 91,100 million yen in total would be imposed on a decrease in income taxes payable and an increase in deferred tax assets if all the deductible expenses were included in calculating taxable income, the Company lowered its deferred tax assets by 60,000 million yen in fiscal year 2021, relative to amounts under the aforementioned accounting treatment, and also continued the same accounting treatment in the previous fiscal year 2021.
+However, due to progress in use of unused tax losses carryforward, the Company has lowered its deferred tax assets by 27,241 million yen and increased its income taxes payable by 32,759 million yen in the current fiscal year, relative to amounts in the case where all the deductible expenses were included in calculating taxable income.
+A potential situation whereby the accounting estimate differs from the final interpretation of Japan's tax law according to the tax authorities could materially affect deferred tax assets, income taxes payable, and other amounts for the subsequent fiscal year.